Levantine Chalcolithic

 Levant Chalcolithic male figurine, 4500-3500 BC.
 Bir es-Safadi.

-The Levant Chalcolithic is an archaeological period from c.4500-3500 BCE in the Levant.
-Technologically, the "chalcolithic" if defined by the appearance of copper and/or painted pottery.
+The Levantine Chalcolithic marks an archaeological period spanning around 4500–3500 BCE in the Levant.
+Technologically, the "chalcolithic" is defined by the appearance of copper and/or painted pottery.
 It was characterized by numerous small sedentary farming communities, depending on the culture of barley, wheat, lentils, and fruit trees, and the animal husbandry centered around sheep-goats, pigs, and cattle.
 This was a period of major cultural and technological transformation.

 Background

+The Neolithic period saw the transition from a nomadic lifestyle and a hunter-gatherer economy to permanent settlement in villages, and the domestication of plants and animals.

-In the Levant, the period was preceded by the rise of the chalcolithic Halafian culture of northeastern Syria, circa 5500 BCE, which influenced cultural developments in the whole Levant.
+The rise of the Halafian culture of northeastern Syria, circa 5500 BCE, influenced cultural developments in the whole Levant.
 The period saw rapid cultural changes, due to the influence of neighboring Egypt and Mesopotamia.
-During the early Bronze Age, the first cities of the Levant followed the rise of the dynastic states in Egypt and Mesopotamia.
 Various influences from Naqada culture Egypt have been recorded, especially in the production of ivory statuettes.
 In many instance, interactions with Northern Egypt seem to have been going in the two directions, with also many Levantine artifacts found in the Nile Delta.

-The Ghassulian culture in the southern Levant is the best known archaeological entity of the period, which combined with chalcolithic traits from the northern Levant.
+Periodisation

+The Chalcolithic period is divided into three primary stages, called the Early Chalcolithic, Middle Chalcolithic and Late Chalcolithic, each identified with a different material culture.
+The chronology of the period was refined by the Israeli prehistorian Yosef Garfinkel.